joe223/tofu/README.md

+# Google Fonts' Tofu Font

-Creates a compact font that renders all the things as *tofu*.
+Creates a compact font that renders all the things as *tofu*, inspired by [github.com/adobe-fonts/adobe-notdef](https://github.com/adobe-fonts/adobe-notdef) which explains the whole thing better.

 ```bash
 $ python3 tofu.py